nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/File.rst

 setMime
 ^^^^^^^

-.. java:method:: public boolean setMime(String mime) throws BitcasaException, IOException
+.. java:method:: public boolean setMime(String mime) throws BitcasaException
    :outertype: File

    Sets the file mime type.

-   :throws IOException: If a network error occurs.
    :throws BitcasaException: If a CloudsFS API error occurs.
    :return: A value indicating whether the operation was successful or not.